jtwool/superdead-rules/src/4_1_example_combat.md

 **Sarah:** [3d10: 2, 2, 8] Not my best, one success, plus 2 for the teleport power is three total successes.

 > Your teleport brings you within hand-to-hand range, but you have to close on him by foot.
 Roll 1d10 for damage based on your three successes.
-And the guard is going to fire on you. [rolls 1d10] He gets a 5, which is at his athletics, but because shooting in hand-to-hand is hard, he's going to fail.
+And the guard is going to fire on you as well. [rolls 1d10: 3] He gets a 3, which is below his athletics, even with the penalty for shooting in hand-to-hand.
+His shot is going to hit.

 **Sarah:** [1d10: 10 (5)] I got a 10, and then a 5 on the bonus roll, for 15 total damage.

+> And the guard rolls for damage [2d10-2: 7, 10 + 6].
+Oof.
+21 damage.
+That will be four wounds.

+**Sarah:** I'll soak one wound with my teleportation power and one with my electric shock—so that will only bring me to hurt.

 > Bang!
-The guard fires a shot, but in a panic as a flash of electricity moves towards him, he misses and hits nothing but air.
-Emily, on the other hand, is true with her strikes.
-A swift kick to the sternum sends shocking bolts of electricity skittering through the guard and he falls to the ground. </br></br>
+The guard fires a shot right into your side, but in an electric flash, you zap to the side and you go sprawling into the ground.
+Then, with a twist and a lunge, you deliver a swift kick to the guard's sternum, along with shocking bolts of electricity that go skittering through the guard.
+He falls to the ground. </br></br>
 > Because of the gunshot, I'm going to make a noise roll.
 [Secretly: 2d10 (10, 2 = 12 zombies)] You know zombies are inbound now, it's just a matter of time.

 **Kyle.** Shit, do we know where the Botanist is yet?